Email encryption status - Security Information

 Report Spam option will not be available for Shared emails and emails in Shared folders or Spam folder.

-Encryption of emails in transit helps keep your emails safe while it travels from the sender to recipient.
+Encryption of emails in transit helps keep your emails safe while it travels from the sender to the recipient.
 This protects your emails from being read by unauthorized parties, while in transit.
 The level of encryption of the emails you receive is displayed in the email preview pane.

 The emails you receive could be encrypted using Transport Layer Security (TLS) or not encrypted at all depending on the sender's email service provider.
 TLS is a protocol that uses symmetric cryptography to encrypt emails in transit.